The tallest man-made structure in your state

 Louisiana: Hancock Whitney Center, New Orleans

-The Hancock Whitney Center was the first skyscraper to be constructed in New Orleans’ Central Business District – and what an impressive sight it is.
-Built in 1972, its 51 storeys loom to a height of 697 feet (212m) and primarily consists of office space, although the ground floor is home to retail.
-Its limestone-clad exterior is dotted with bronze glass windows and fits in well with neighbouring tall towers like the historic Hibernia.
+The Hancock Whitney Center was the first skyscraper to be constructed in New Orleans' Central Business District – and what an impressive sight it is.
+Built in 1972, its 51 stories loom to a height of 697 feet and are primarily taken up by office space, although retail outlets occupy the ground floor.
+Its limestone-clad exterior is dotted with bronze glass windows and fits in well with neighboring tall towers like the historic Hibernia.

 Maine: Penobscot Narrows Bridge and Observatory, Verona Island

 Connecting the towns of Prospect and Verona, the Penobscot Narrows Bridge and Observatory rises over the Penobscot River.
-Better still, it’s visitor friendly, with its observatory standing at a height of 420 feet (128m) offering panoramic views of the river, bay and surrounding countryside.
-This also makes it the highest bridge observatory in the world, while the bridge itself rises 135 feet (41m).
+It’s visitor-friendly, with its observatory standing at a height of 420 feet and offering panoramic views of the river, bay, and surrounding countryside.
+This makes it the highest bridge observatory in the world, while the bridge itself rises 135 feet above the river.

 Felix Mizioznikov/Shutterstock